lonHeligas/editor-of-text-PWA/README.md

 ## my challenges

 As it's not deploying fully, my challenge is discerning what the error is.
 It currently cannot find the proper path to deply the distributible version, I think.
 I'll re-submit it once I figure that out.

+However, returning to this (and watching the zoom lecture again) helped me immensely, as I was able to get it working fully.